Freya1225/Cross-Lingual-Consistency-for-LLM-Reliability/README.md

 | MKQA | Multilingual knowledge question answering | Tests reliability signals on knowledge-intensive questions |

 # Models and evaluation
-We evaluate both individual signals and combinations of features using:
+I evaluate both individual signals and combinations of features using:

 -Logistic regression as an interpretable baseline